KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/setup/README.md

 <!-- trick markdown to give me a little space between these two sections of text -->
 ##
-If this is your first time at Coding & Cocktails [Click here to Install the Tools!](http://bit.ly/CnCTheTools)
+If this is your first time at Coding & Cocktails [click here to install the tools](http://bit.ly/CnCTheTools)

 <!-- trick markdown to give me a little space between these two sections of text -->
 ##